 If you are a windsurfing or kite surfing enthusiast, then head to Long Beach, Silver Rock, or Silver Sands on the south coast for great wind and wave conditions.
 These beaches are known as the best windsurfing spots in Barbados, with many international windsurfing events being held here annually.

 If you want to go surfing then Freights Bay, just before Miami Beach is a very popular spot with surfers from beginners through to professionals.

-For great swimming, water sports activities and a long stretch of sand head over to Dover Beach in St. Lawrence Gap.
-Many of the Barbados south coast hotels back on to this beach so it is always a busy and active beach.
-There is plenty of food and drink outlets available either by using the bars and restaurants of the hotels or by heading out in to St. Lawrence Gap itself.
+For exceptional swimming, water sports activities, and a long stretch of sand head over to Dover Beach in St. Lawrence Gap.
+Many of the Barbados south coast hotels back on to this beach, so it is always a busy and active beach.
+There is plenty of food and drink outlets available either by using the bars and restaurants of the hotels or by heading out into St. Lawrence Gap itself.
 There is also a nice beach facility with stalls selling souvenirs and a children’s playground.